Alexandre-Gallet/MolSim-WS25-GroupE/README.md

 |             | boundaryConditions  | Boundary types for ±x, ±y, ±z directions.                              |

-An example of a working yaml configuration file can be found at `input/eingabe.yml`
+Examples of a working yaml configuration files can be found at `input/eingabe.yml` and `input/eingabedisc.yml`

 ## Running Tests